Hurwa134/Hurwa134.github.io/SevenXSeven.6.md

 ## Day 6.
 Protype 6

-Still not feeling well from Mono and I was really tired.
-My Macbook encountered a serious technical difficulty the past two days, so I had to spend many hours fixing it and on the phone with Apple support.
-Today was a rough day.

-Despite this, I feel very inspired by this project, and I am especially uplifted and excited about playing guitar.
+I felt really sick and tired, and resisted playing.
 Playing did help me to calm down and relieve some worries.
 I also prayed to have my issues all work out and feel better and peaceful.

-When I fixed my computer finally, I went back to playing guitar and I tried to express how grateful I was through my playing.
+When I fixed my computer finally (major issue with my laptop the past few days), I went back to playing guitar and I tried to express how grateful I was through my playing.

 It made me remember that prayer and meditation about gratitude is really powerful and changes how I feel.
 I have been worried and stressed and not happy, so this helped me change my state of mind and remember how much it helps to focus on gratitude and the feeling of being grateful.
 That is a really spiritual feeling and a powerful feeling for me, and being able to express that through playing feels important in the context of my question - "What if music was a religion to me?"
 I think focusing on gratitude is key.

 I was reminded again of the magical experience I feel when I play music of being transported to another world, where I don't have any worries.
 It is an escape, and I think that is very spiritual and ephemeral.
 It's a relief, and comfort.